ENSTA-U2IS-AI/optuMNIST/README.md

 We aim to better understand the Pareto front of accuracy and number of parameters for MNIST.

+This may prove useful to help understand hyperparameter tuning for frugal models.

 Do you have ideas for improvements?

 ## How to use